 Escambia County assistance programs.

 Low income families can get financial help.
-Find a list of churches, charities, and government grant programs that may help with everything from rent to utility bills, medical expenses, and much more.
-The financial help in Escambia County as well as free items (food, clothing, groceries) and more is available for anyone in need.
+Find a list of churches, charities, and government grant programs from social services that may help with everything from rent to utility bills, medical expenses, and much more.
+The financial help in Escambia County as well as free items (food, clothing, school supplies, groceries) and more is available for anyone in need.
 The low income, senior citizens, and working poor among others may get emergency grants or low cost loans for paying their bills.

 Get assistance with paying bills, rent, and expenses

-Tens of thousands of dollars have been provided to six charities and nonprofit agencies.
+Each and every year, thousands of dollars may be given to charities, churches and nonprofit agencies in the county.
 The funds will be used to provide help to Escambia County residents who may be facing a significant hardship as a result of the recession or a financial emergency.

-Some of the groups now distributing aid to local families include Catholic Charities (850-435-3516), FavorHouse of Northwest Florida (850- 434-1177), Children's Home Society of Florida, United Ministries, and The Salvation Army.
-Combined, they have provided direct financial assistance and cash grants to hundreds of households that have been impacted by the recession.
+Some of the groups now distributing financial aid to local families include Catholic Charities (850-435-3516), FavorHouse of Northwest Florida (850- 434-1177), Children's Home Society of Florida, United Ministries, and The Salvation Army.
+In most years they provide direct financial assistance and cash grants to hundreds of households per month.

-For example, a spokesperson from the Catholic Charities' Emergency Assistance program said the grants have provided flexibility in providing assistance to those who needed it.
-Catholic Charities has received over $41,000 for short-term use and has been able to help more than 44 households (183 individuals) with assistance such as paying their mortgages, rental payments, money for utility bills, funds to stop a foreclosure, security and utility deposits and payments.
+The funds can be used to pay different bills.
+As an example, the grants have provided flexibility in providing assistance to those who needed it.
+Charities may offer assistance such as paying their mortgages, rental payments, money for utility bills, or funds to stop a foreclosure.
+Government money may also be used to pay security and utility deposits as well as any payments in arrears.

 Funds can also address work and educational materials, budgeting skills, and other aid.
 In addition, the assistance being provided could also be used for car repair or transportation costs, health care coverage, motel or hotel vouchers, funds for medical bills, and more.
 A program will even provide credit card counseling, which can help with debt settlement.

-Catholic Charities of Northwest Florida - They offer a service known as the Catholic Charities Emergency Financial Assistance program, which is a service that may assist renters with paying past-due rent on a case-by-case basis, depending on current funds available to the agency.
-(850) 436-6425 Pensacola Florida.
+Catholic Charities of Northwest Florida - They offer a number of social services as well as direct financial aid when funding allows.
+However resources are limited.
+The primary option is known as the Catholic Charities Emergency Financial Assistance program, which is a service that may offer various types of support.
+The church may assist tenants with paying past-due rent on a case-by-case basis, depending on current funds available to the agency.

 Olive Baptist Church - The center provides assistance (maximum of once in a lifetime) with paying rent, utility or energy bills for those who meet the qualifying criteria.
 The rent program serves families with children.
 Dial (850) 473-4466.
 Find additional ways to get help with rent.